 Pansexuality, on the other hand, covers everything.
 It means that a pansexual person may fall for other people regardless of their gender.
 However, pansexuals aren’t going to go crazy about just anyone.
 The same way a heterosexual person is not attracted to all women or men.
 They will still have their preferences.
 But, gender identity will not affect them.

 So, what is the difference between pansexuality and bisexuality?
 In essence, the main difference is that bisexual means more than one, while pansexual covers everything.
+Read more about the difference between Pansexuality and Bisexuality.

 Common Misconceptions About Pansexuality